 Whether moving across the neighborhood or the country, the process can be a stressful one, and if you are a family with children, it can make it even more difficult.
 Uprooting children from their usual surroundings can turn into some tough situations and keeping them organized so you can pack and clean can be a handful.
-Get your children involved in the move for a smoother transition into your new home!
+Involving your children in the move helps make for a smoother transition into your new home!

 Let Children Choose When You Can